 What is Adoption

-Adoption is a way of providing a permanent new family for a child who for whatever reason living with their birth family is not possible.
+Adoption is a way of providing a permanent new family for a child who, for often a variety of reasons, means that living with their birth family is not possible.

-Adoption is a life long commitment to a child.
-When you adopt you become the legal parent and you take on all the responsibilities and rights for the child that the birth parent had.
-It provides the permanence and security of family life that makes it such a positive option for children.
+Adoption is a lifelong commitment to a child.
+When you adopt you become the legal parent of that child and you take on all the responsibilities and rights for the child that the birth parent had.
+It provides the permanence and security of family life that makes it such a positive option for children if birth families are not an option.

 People choose to adopt for a variety of reasons, the most common being simply to care for and share the positives in their lives with a child who is less fortunate.
 Many people have gone through a great deal of experiences before considering adoption and for some people adoption is their only option to have children.
-Being unable to have birth children can and does affect people in a big way, so for some adopting a child makes their family feel complete.
+Being unable to have birth children can and does affect people in different ways, so for some adopting a child makes their family feel complete.

 Can I adopt?